kulcsarrudolf/pasztor.at/_posts/2020-07-15-the-painful-enterprise-way-to-the-cloud.md

 are moving to, Multi-Cloud is written all over your banners to hide the fact that there is no clear vision on what the future holds.

-If you are one of the few managers who don’t yet have a *cloud strategy* you may be subject to incredible peer pressure and [fear of missing out](https://en.wikipedia.org/wiki/Fear_of_missing_out).
+If you are one of the few managers who don’t yet have a *cloud strategy*, you may be subject to incredible peer pressure and [fear of missing out](https://en.wikipedia.org/wiki/Fear_of_missing_out).
 You can’t participate in the conversations around the proverbial water cooler.